Revised SCLP-simplex Algorithm with Application to Large-Scale Fluid Processing Networks: Computational Results

 \subsection{Discussion}

 To check our conjecture on linear empirical complexity similarly to Lemke's algorithm for LP, we compare the number of iterations $M$ (steps) to the problem dimensions that are usually expressed by the number of variables $(2K)$ and the number of constraints $(K+I)$.
 Our results show that the number of steps is proportional to $2K \cdot (K+I)$ and even decreasing with the problem size: the number of steps normalized by $2K \cdot (K+I)$ is in a range of $[1.9 \dots 3.3]\cdot 10^{-3}$ and $[4.3 \dots 7.5] \cdot 10^{-3}$ for re-entrant line and MCQN problems, respectively, where the lower values happen for larger settings in both problem classes.
-To summarize, our implementation of the simplex-type algorithm for SCLP opens new opportunities in optimizing important classes of problems.
-In addition, it can be easily adjusted to an online environment, e.g., with rolling time horizon.
-Solution for a new period $[t_0, T+t_0]$ could be obtained by truncating solution for time horizon $T$ at $t_0$ and then re-solving the problem starting from the truncated solution by increasing time horizon from $T-t_0$ up to $T$ through its regular parametric line.
-During numerical experiments we found that the number of iterations of the simplex-type algorithm decreases exponentially with the growth of the time horizon that may be especially useful in these settings.
-On the other hand, in many cases the discretized LP model should be solved for the whole new time horizon from scratch since solutions of previous iterations may be infeasible for the new period.